LOOSE-LIPS/loose-lips-2.0/src/routes/blog/berk-offset-565-leipzig-rough-cuts-vol2/index.md

   - imported/berk-offset-565-leipzig-rough-cuts-vol2/image1381.jpeg
 description: >-
   Wonky electro delights courtesy of Berk Offset!
 From Rough Cuts Vol.2 V/A compilation on Too Rough 4 Radio.
-Out 15.01.2021 on digital &#8211; Pre-order: https://toorough4radio.bandcamp.com/album/rough-cuts-vol-2-various-artists https://soundcloud.com/toorough4radiohttps://soundcloud.com/berk The murky, underwater &lsquo;Leipzig 565&rsquo; track by Berk Offset balances on a sparse but gritty backbone of an angry thump kick and a pulsating sample.
+Out 15.01.2021 on digital – Pre-order: https://toorough4radio.bandcamp.com/album/rough-cuts-vol-2-various-artists https://soundcloud.com/toorough4radiohttps://soundcloud.com/berk The murky, underwater ‘Leipzig 565’ track by Berk Offset balances on a sparse but gritty backbone of an angry thump kick and a pulsating sample.
 This German-based producer provides [...]Read More...
 published: true
 tags: premiere
 featured: false